dtharumia/gt-transfer-tool/README.md

 The following are excerpts from the [GT Registrar's Office](https://registrar.gatech.edu/info/transfer-credit-online-courses):

-> "Georgia Tech accepts credit for coursework as listed on the transfer equivalency table online at oscar.gatech.edu.
+> Georgia Tech accepts credit for coursework as listed on the transfer equivalency table online at oscar.gatech.edu.
 If the course is not listed on the transfer equivalency site, the course must be submitted for review to Transfer Credit site.
 >
 > If the transfer equivalency site states: No Credit for Online Section, you will need to submit a syllabus for the course to be reviewed.
-Please allow time for review and the update on the equivalency table."
+Please allow time for review and the update on the equivalency table.

 ## Codebase